 Pie Warmer Hire: Keeping Hot Food at Temperature for Events

-This guide covers the technical requirements for hiring a pie warmer for events, markets, and festivals.
-It details the operational differences between heated cabinets and heat lamps, food safety regulations for holding temperatures, and how to select the correct catering equipment for your specific service needs.
+This guide covers the technical requirements for pie warmer hire at events, markets, and festivals.
+It details the operational differences between heated cabinets and heat lamps, food safety regulations for holding temperatures, and selecting the correct catering equipment hire for your specific service needs.
+Expo Hire operates entirely online, allowing you to check live stock and pricing without making a phone call.

 Understanding Pie Warmer Technology